csc-training/csc-env-eff/slides/07_allas.md

 - **Allas is not a file system** (even though many tools try to fool you to think so).
     - It is just a place for a pile of static data objects.
 - **Allas is not a data management environment**.
-    - Tools for etc. search, metadata,version control and access management are minimal.
+    - Tools for etc. search, metadata, version control and access management are minimal.
 - **Allas is not a back up service**.
     - Project members can delete all the data with just one command.